executium/trending-historical-cryptocurrency-news/asp.net-sdk/README.md

 		This is configuration file it has following values
 			- key : it is api key
 			- secret: it is api secret
-			- utc_server_time_difference_sec : if there is difference in your server's UTC time and Remote Server's UTC time, then use this parameter to mentioned difference in second. e.g for example, if your server's UTC clock wat 240 second ahead of standard UTC timezone, you would then subtract by 240 second to calculate the nonce.
+			- utc_server_time_difference_sec : if there is difference in your server's UTC time and Remote Server's UTC time, then use this parameter to mentioned difference in second. e.g for example, if your server's UTC clock is 240 second ahead of standard UTC timezone, you would then subtract by 240 second to calculate the nonce.

     2.1 Class.cs : This is main code file .
 It has code to send request to end point and returned result in json format.
 All methods inside have comment to better understand

 	2.2 Default.aspx: This page is used display Json data that was returned from Class.cs.
-I used javascript ot beautify json data on page.
+We used javascript to beautify json data on page.